Alchemija ir Ezoterinės Tradicijos - www.Kristalai.eu

 • Ceremonial Magic: Using rituals to invoke spiritual forces or deities.

-• Sigils and Symbols: By creating symbols that are believed to have the innate power to influence reality.
+• Sigils and Symbols: Creating symbols believed to have inherent power to influence reality.

 Astrology

-• Cosmic Influence: Observing celestial bodies aims to understand their impact on human affairs and nature.
+• Cosmic Influence: Observing celestial bodies to understand their impact on human affairs and nature.

-• Ritual Holding: Aligning actions with astrological events to increase their effectiveness.
+• Ritual Timing: Aligning actions with astrological events to enhance their effectiveness.

 Divination

-• Methods: Tarot cards, I Ching, scrying, and other techniques for gaining insight into hidden realms of reality.
+• Methods: Tarot cards, I Ching, scrying, and other techniques to gain insights into hidden aspects of reality.

 • Purpose: Accessing subconscious knowledge or receiving messages from spiritual realms.